flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### 2. Set Sensitivity to Linear

-Set all Sensitivity settings to 0%.
+Set all sensitivity settings to 0%.
 This includes Sensitivity + and -, Dead Zone, Neutral and Extremity Dead Zone.
 Leave Reactivity at 100%.

 ??? note "How to set Sensitivity to linear"
     Set your Sensitivity settings exactly like this: